-Shared task on Multilingual Grammatical Error Correction (MultiGEC-2025)
+Shared task on Multilingual Grammatical Error Correction

-The results will be presented on March 5 (or 2), 2025 (date to be confirmed), at the NLP4CALL workshop, colocated with the NoDaLiDa conference to be held in Estonia, Tallinn, on 2--5 March 2025.
+The results will be presented on March 5, 2025, at the NLP4CALL workshop, colocated with the NoDaLiDa conference to be held in Estonia, Tallinn, on 2--5 March 2025.
+The publication venue for system descriptions will be the proceedings of the NLP4CALL workshop, co-published in ACL anthology.

 To register for/express interest in the shared task, please fill in this form.